Mvgnu/davr/README.md

 - Database integration with PostgreSQL
 - User authentication and role-based access control
 - Responsive UI using Next.js and Tailwind CSS
+- Edit and delete functionality for recycling centers with proper validation and authorization

 ## Prerequisites